gagan-daka/guess-image-letter-game/README.md

 This is a simple game where the user they have to guess the first letter of the image.
 All game logic is in js <br>
+When the user guess the image, this image will change and in the left side appears a new image.
+The more images the user guesses, the faster the new images will move.

 <h1>GAME SCENARIO</h1>